Registrar's Rx

 Enrollment Instructions

-- Shopping Cart opens on March 21.
+- Shopping Cart opens on October 17.

-- Graduate student enrollment begins March 24.
+- Returning undergraduate student enrollment begins November 3.

 - Individual enrollment dates and times may vary by student.
 These will be listed in SIS.

-- Open enrollment begins March 27.
+- Open enrollment for graduate students begins November 24.

-- The schedule of classes will be available on March 14.
+- The schedule of classes will be available on October 10.

-- Shopping Cart opens on March 21.
+- Shopping Cart opens on October 17.

-- Graduate student enrollment begins April 1.
+- Returning graduate student enrollment begins November 10.

 Additional information about using SIS for enrollment-related functions is available to students on the SIS Help pages.